 Introduction

 Language learning requires a lot of time and cost for individual learners who wish to learn foreign languages, especially when personalized education is needed for each learner with different level of learning capabilities.
 The ratio of students to teachers should be minimized to have an effective learning situation for individualized learning.
-Advances in ICT technology, especially those in speech/language areas has made the language learning experience less expensive and more effective for individualized learning.
+Advances in ICT technology, especially those in speech/language areas have made the language learning experience less expensive and more effective for individualized learning.

 Speech interface and natural language processing (NLP) technology are the advanced technology which makes a computer understand what a person says and also exchanges information in smooth conversation between a computer and a person.
-Speech interface/NLP is expected to be combined with other technologies in many application areas such as national defense, medical services, etc. Moreover, speech interface/NLP technology can also be applied to language learning systems for conversation training.
+Speech interface/NLP is expected to be combined with other technologies in many application areas such as national defence, medical services, etc. Moreover, speech interface/NLP technology can also be applied to language learning systems for conversation training.

 Natural Language Processing (NLP) is a core technology for the HCI (Human Computer Interaction) and basis for knowledge and information services.
 It combines syntactic analysis and semantic analysis to understand human languages.
 NLP technology is used for understanding a user’s speech in dialogue practices in various language learning situations.